hopesgit/rails_engine_solo/README.md

 # Rails Engine

-This is a sales API made in a Rails backend!
+This is a sales API made in a Ruby on Rails backend!

 Sales engine in Rails...
-Rails engine...
+Rails Engine...

+* Endpoints
+- `get 'api/v1/merchants'` - to get all merchants loaded in the database
+- `get 'api/v1/merchants/{merchant id}'` - to get a specific merchant's details
+- `get 'api/v1/merchants/{merchant id}/items'` - to get the items in the database that belong to a merchant

 * Ruby version
   * 2.5.3